-- If the parties intend to make a contract by exchanging duplicate copies by post or through a document exchange, the contract is made when the last copy is posted or deposited at the document exchange. - If the parties' conveyancers agree to treat exchange as taking place before duplicate copies are actually exchanged, the contract is made as so agreed. - Deposit The buyer is to pay or send a deposit of 10 per cent of the purchase price no later than the date of the contract. - tate of the contract.
+- If the parties intend to make a contract by exchanging duplicate copies by post or through a document exchange, the contract is made when the last copy is posted or deposited at the document exchange. - If the parties' conveyancers agree to treat exchange as taking place before duplicate copies are actually exchanged, the contract is made as so agreed.
+2.1.2

+- Deposit The buyer is to pay or send a deposit of 10 per cent of the purchase price no later than the date of the contract.

 If a cheque tendered in payment of all or part of the deposit is dishonoured when first presented, the seller may, within seven working days of being notified that the cheque has been dishonoured, give notice to the buyer that the contract is discharged by the buyer's - Conditions 2.2.4 to 2.2.6 do not apply on a sale by auction.

-The deposit is to be paid:

-(a) by electronic means from an account held in the name of a conveyancer at a clearing bank to an account in the name of the seller's conveyancer or (in a case where condition 2.2.5 applies) a conveyancer nominated by him and maintained at a clearing bank or - condition 2.2.5 applies) a conveyancer nominated by him and maintained at a clearing bank or

-(b) to the seller's conveyancer or (in a case where condition 2.2.5 applies) a conveyancer nominated by him by cheque drawn on a solicitor's or licensed conveyancer's client account

-If before completion date the seller agrees to buy another property in England and Wales for his residence, he may use all or any part of the deposit as a deposit in that transaction to be held on terms to the same effect as this condition and condition 2.2.6.

-Any deposit or part of a deposit not being used in accordance with condition 2.2.5 is to be held by the seller's conveyancer as stakeholder on terms that on completion it is paid to the seller with accrued interest. - 2.3 2.3.1 - AuctionsOn a sale by auction the following conditions apply to the property and, if it is sold in lots, to sold hot - The sale is subject to a reserve price.
+The deposit is to be paid: - - by electronic means from an account held in the name of a conveyancer at a clearing by electronic means from an account neld in the name of a conveyancer at a clearing bank to an account in the name of the seller's conveyancer or (in a case where condition 2.2.5 applies) a conveyancer nominated by him and maintained at a clearing bank or to the seller's conveyancer or (in a case where condition 2.2.5 applies) a conveyancer nominated by him by cheque drawn on a solicitor's or licensed conveyancer's client - account labeler agrees to buy another property in England and Wales for his residence, he may use all or any part of the deposit as a deposit in that transaction to be held on terms to the same effect as this condition and condition 2.2.6.
+Any deposit or part of a deposit not being used in accordance with condition 2.2.5 is to be held by the seller's conveyancer as stakeholder on terms that on completion it is paid to the seller with accrued interest. - AuctionsOn a sale by auction the following conditions apply to the property and, if it is sold in lots, to each lot. - The sale is subject to a reserve price.

 The seller, or a person on his behalf, may bid up to the reserve price. - The auctioneer may refuse any bid.

-- 2.3.5 If there is a dispute about a bid, the auctioneer may resolve the dispute or restart the auction at the last undisputed bid. - 2.3.6 The deposit is to be paid to the auctioneer as agent for the seller.
+- If there is a dispute about a bid, the auctioneer may resolve the dispute or restart the auction at the last undisputed bid. - 236 The deposit is to be paid to the auctioneer as agent for the seller